Where to Stay on the French Riviera? Here are The Best Places!

 Antibes is mainly known for two things: multi-million-dollar yachts, and an old town that is almost like a maze, encased by 16th-century ramparts.
 Antibes is the number one town for superyachts to stay, and the vast majority of the largest superyachts in the world will sometime visit Antibes’ harbor.

 There are plenty of museums in Antibes worth visiting, including the Picasso Museum where he himself lived for a period of his life.
-Antibes is a city which has a rich culture, both in buildings and museums, and so if you’re interested in culture, Antibes should definitely be your answer to where to stay on the French Riviera.
+Antibes is a city that has a rich culture, both in buildings and museums, and so if you’re interested in culture, Antibes should definitely be your answer to where to stay on the French Riviera.

 In the old town, there are plenty of picturesque restaurants where you can sit down and relax, and admire the beautiful buildings surrounding you.